Katy Mills: History

-Background (1997-1999)
+1997–1999: Planning and construction

-In 1997, a property development company based in Arlington, Virginia, known as The Mills Corporation had negotiations to build a mall in Katy, Texas.
-They said that this would be their second mall they would build in Texas, after Grapevine Mills in Grapevine, Texas, which opened later the same year.
-The 727 acre site was owned by Interfin Corporation.
-It was located near Interstate 10 and the Grand Parkway.
-The site, owned by Interfin was located near Mason Road.
-Eventually, The Mills leased the land from Dallas-based American Realty Trust.
-The site from American Realty Trust, at the size of 500 acres, was located near Pin Oak Road.
-Grapevine Mills opened in October 1997, and a month later, it was followed by Arizona Mills in Tempe, Arizona.

-The Mills later purchased the 500 acre site in February 1998 and construction began on the mall, along with German-based Kan Am, RTKL Associates, Greg Rose Design, JK Design Group, Creative Artisans Group, Penwal, Texas Bomanite, and the American Institute of Steel Construction.
-This required some extreme measures, such as Kingsland Boulevard extending for more roads to connect to the street the mall would sit, Katy Mills Circle, that way it can also pass through Pin Oak Road.
+In 1997, the Arlington, VA-based Mills Corporation had negotiations to build a mall in Katy, Texas.
+This would be the second mall they would build in Texas, after Grapevine Mills in Tarrant County, which opened later the same year.
+The original project was to be located on a 727 acre site that was owned by Interfin Corporation and located between the Grand Parkway Mason Road.
+Later, The Mills changed plans and instead leased land from Dallas-based American Realty Trust.
+The site from American Realty Trust, at the size of 500 acres, was located near Pin Oak Road and Interstate 10.
+Mills later purchased the 500-acre site in February 1998, and construction began on the mall, along with German-based KanAm, RTKL Associates, Greg Rose Design, JK Design Group, Creative Artisans Group, Penwal, Texas Bomanite, and the American Institute of Steel Construction.